huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/lib/sim/doc/quick_start.md

 - Designated directory method: While compiling, executing, and debugging a simulation example, you can run the `make -C` command to designate a **Makefile** directory.

-    You can run the following command to perform the `make` operation in the designated directory:
+    You can run the following commands to perform the `make` operation in the designated directory:

     ```bash
       $ export EXAMPLE_DIR=$WORK_DIR/hardware/vivado_desgin/examples/examplex